 Our Chief Software Architect Romain Doumenc takes a look at the new revision to our platform designs: Cuan

-At Effective Software, we believe the future of Health and Safety looks:
+At Engage EHS, we believe the future of Health and Safety looks:

 - Mobile First: Phones and tablets are now present in every pocket, which means they are the perfect medium to interact with H&S data on the spot.